-We have summarised some of the common questions below, on sick-pay, employees who refuse to come to work, school closures and furloughed employees.
 We will provide updates as matters progress.
 You should also keep an eye on our blog page.

 What is clear is that employment law still applies in all situations, so it is essential that you do things in the right way to prevent further trouble down the road with possible disputes or tribunal claims.

 Support for businesses – paying wages

 On Friday 20th March the Government announced its Job Retention Scheme that would allow all UK employers to access support to continue paying part of their employees’ salaries for those employees who would otherwise have been laid off during the crisis.
 This will reimburse up to 80% of wage costs up to a cap of £2500 per month.

 Employers will need to designate an employee as a ‘furloughed worker’ and notify the employee of this change.
 If you do not have the contractual right to lay-off employees or put them on short-time working, you will need to get your employees agreement.
 This should not generally be a problem as the alternative in most situations would be lay-off with only a minimum guaranteed (£29 per day rising to £30 per day from 6th April) or redundancy.
 But if you need their agreement you need to put the paperwork in place to avoid potential claims for unlawful deductions.

 Employees will NOT be able to carry out work for the business while they are furloughed workers.
 At this time there does not seem to be a scheme to support situations where a business would prefer to reduce hours (short-time working) rather than lay-off completely.
 We know that many businesses have some work and they would prefer to share this amongst employees i.e. reduce all employees to a 3-day week.
 Currently this can only be done through short time working and there is no support for this by the Government.